Computing Internships

 Yes, the majority of our Host Organisations offer placements to international students.
 There are generally only a small number of placements that require Australian citizenship or Permanent Residency.

-I am an International student.
+I am an international student.
 Will hours undertaken towards this internship count towards my student visa work hours limit?

-International students are advised to seek guidance from the Department of Home Affairs and/or the ANUSA or PARSA Legal Services on this matter.
+International students are advised to seek guidance from the Department of Home Affairs and/or the ANUSA Legal Services on this matter.
 For further information on visa conditions, please see the Department of Home Affairs website.

 Are interviews part of the Computing Internship selection process?